chase367/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a super cool unique awesome database...
-SQL server with ETL processes, data modeling and analytics
+Building a database with a SQL server and ETL processes, data modeling and analytics

 **Project Requirments**
 Objective